Showing posts sorted by relevance for query gauntlet. Sort by date Show all posts

 Normally I keep everything safely within the box and in pristine condition.
 But, not this time...

-...I couldn't help myself and the wife was pleased that I'm taking over a corner of the bedroom.
+...I couldn't help myself and the wife was pleased that I was taking over the bedroom.
 Honest.

 Saturday, May 12, 2018